R4DDER5/CZ/new-project-scope.md

 Document uploads provide an integral part of the system.
 This should be via a candidate or on behalf of a candidate.
 Any document shoud be encrypted and the encrypted document should be associated to relevant candidate.
 GDPR and the timeframe documents are stored on behalf of the candidate will vary depending often on the sector.
 Therefore it is important that not only are documents stored securely.
 Data retention will vary via client to client and will have to be accommodated accordingly.

-The candidate upload process needs to be considered in terms both encryption on the upload and where the document is stored.
+The candidate upload process needs to be considered in terms both encryption on upload and where the final document will be stored.
 Storage will need to be as part of some form of CDN.
 This will offer its own problems in cloud storage.
 Any external audit will take into account cloud storage, we need to be prepared.

-NEED THE CURRENT ENCRYPTION METHOD - RSA 64bit
+The current method of encryption is Rivest–Shamir–Adleman (RSA), which is an asymmetric cipher that functions on two keys: a public key for encryption and a private key for decryption.
+The private key is contained with a server environmental variable, this method reduces the risk of any key being placed within a web directory structure or database, however if the server does become compromised the server environmental variable could be accessed.

+The files are stored on an external NAS (Network Attached Storage) privately connected to the Virtual Private Server (VPS)

+The following requirements will need to be considered:
 - Document previews without downloading directly.
 - Secure file transfer options
-- Security & GDPR
+- General Data Protection Regulation (GDPR)
 - Document upload notifications

 Extra consideration should be given to the secure encryption and storage of documents.
 Also file limit sizes and document types.